keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

                 <div class="grid-item-container">
                     <img src="assets/images/benefits/contact.png" />
                     <div class="item-title">Direct contact</div>
-                    <div class="item-description">One of our agents will be your dedicated contact throughout the duration of our time working together, which means no jumping between multiple contacts and more of a personal relationship with your agent.</div>
+                    <div class="item-description">One of our agents will be your dedicated contact throughout the duration of our time working together, which means no jumping between multiple contacts at Keep-Alive I.T and more of a personal relationship with your agent.</div>
                 </div>
             </div>
         </div>